 “Papa” was always interested in mentoring his grandchildren and great grandchildren as they grow into special people.
 He recited a Croatian rhyme to tickle the little ones.
 He also took great pleasure leading the older children in a Croatian Christmas blessing.
 Thank you Papa for all you have shared with us and may God’s peace be with you.

-To send flowers to the family of Stephen Lucas, Sr., please visit Tribute Store
+To send flowers to the family or plant a tree in memory of Stephen Lucas, Sr., please visit Tribute Store